2025: 28 June - 13 July

 What We Do

 As well as tackling political and social landscape, we work hard to bring the community together to celebrate and create opportunities.
 We want to build unity and bring joy to safe spaces, as well as tackling discrimination.
 As well as working all year round, our main activity takes place across the first two weeks of July each year with events ranging from Theatre, Film, Comedy, Music, and even a Pride Dog show.
-Our two week Pride ends with a Parade through the city and Pride Day Festival on The Downs – See you in 2023.
+Our two week Pride ends with a Parade through the city and Pride Day Festival on The Downs.

 Bristol Pride is managed by a small core team, supported by volunteers from the LGBT+ community who bring along their skills, experience and passion to us in between their day jobs.
 Let us introduce ourselves…